 4. Finding a used truck chassis is fairly easy

 You might be able to get used trucks at an auction or for sale locally.
 Of course, this can be a riskier investment since maintenance records or mechanical inspections often aren’t provided.
+To make sure you’re reducing the risk of anything going wrong, you may want to completely over-haul the engine.

 Your builder can help you find a truck chassis too and have you sign off on the deal before starting the build.